Franklin Richards (character): Other future incarnations

 In Power Pack #36 (published in April 1987), Franklin and his friends battled the giant robot Master Mold.
-The Master Mold's primary objective was to eliminate The Twelve, the future leaders of mutant-kind.
-Describing Franklin as a mutant entity of the "ultimate" potential, and the only mutant ever to develop such power, the machine visualizes possible future incarnations of the child prior to seeking him out for annihilation.
-One image depicts Franklin as a young man clad in a dark blue suit with a red jacket, yellow boots, yellow and gloves.
-Master Mold refers to this adolescent version of Franklin as Ultiman.
+The Master Mold's primary objective was to eliminate the Twelve, the future leaders of mutant-kind.
+Describing Franklin as a mutant entity of the "ultimate" potential, and the only mutant ever to develop such power, the machine visualizes possible future incarnations of Franklin prior to seeking him out for annihilation.
+One image depicts Franklin as a young adult known as Ultiman.
 Another image shows a striking figure somewhat older in appearance than Ultiman (closely resembling the Silver Surfer) with marks upon his face similar to the "hound scars" commonly associated with Rachel Summers of Earth-811.
 As per Master Mold, this adult incarnation of Franklin is simply called "The Twelfth".

 Ultimate Marvel

 In Ultimate X-Men/Fantastic Four Annual #1, a young Franklin Richards is part of a future team of X-Men.
 It is revealed that in all of the possible futures, Franklin is Reed (as Nihil) and Sue's son.
 He is also revealed to be the host to that timeline's Phoenix Force.